How to Create a Morning Routine for Burnout Prevention and Recovery

 an example from my life

-On an ideal day, I wake up at 6:30am, immediately make the bed, pee, and drink the glass of water on my nightstand.
-I do 5-10 minutes of meditation or breathwork.
-Then, I feed my cat (so she’ll stop meowing!) and get outside for a brief walk while I listen to a favorite podcast.
-If it’s rainy, I might save my walk for the gym and instead read a few pages from whatever book I’m into.
-And most days, I’ll take a few minutes to write in my journal.
+On an ideal day, I’d wake up at 6:30am, immediately make the bed, pee, and drink the glass of water on my nightstand.
+I’d do 5-10 minutes of meditation or breathwork.
+Then, I’d feed my cat (so she’ll stop meowing!) and get outside for a brief walk while listening to a favorite podcast.
+If it’s rainy, I might’ve saved my walk for the gym and instead read a few pages from whatever book I’m into.
+And many days, I’d take a few minutes to write in my journal.

-This is my basic routine, after which I move onto the things I “have” to do in the morning: shower, eat breakfast (always!), and have a non-caffeinated hot beverage- yup, that’s a necessity!
-Lately I’m into golden milk.
+This was my basic routine, after which I’d move onto the things I “have” to do in the morning: shower, eat breakfast (always!), and have a non-caffeinated hot beverage- yup, that’s a necessity!
 Next up?
 Work.
-And I feel good because I’ve already accomplished so much.
+And I’d feel good because I’ve already accomplished so much.

 (By the way, I didn’t always have this morning routine.
-But it’s been a key ingredient in my own health journey and burnout recovery.)
+But it’s been a key ingredient in my own burnout recovery journey.)

-• You’ll feel more at ease in the morning when you have a regular routine that you follow like clockwork.
-No more scrambling around or wondering what you' have to do.
+• You’ll feel more at ease in the morning when you have a regular routine that you follow like clockwork, because it cuts down on decision-fatigue.
+No more scrambling around or wondering what to do.

 • Having a standard morning routine ensures you have some “me time”, regardless of whatever else happens during the day.

 • A morning routine creates separation between work and life, and adds more structure to your day- making you feel more organized.
-If you work from home, this becomes even more important.
+If you work from home, this becomes even more crucial.

 • In sum, having a solid morning routine sets the tone for the rest of your day.
 Have a good morning, and you’re more likely to have a good day.
 Once you have a morning routine in place, on the days that you can’t do it, observe how you feel that day and how your day goes.
 I bet you’ll see the difference.